Charles Nelson (businessman): Personal life

-Nelson’s first son, Charles Nelson Jr. was the result of his first marriage, which was short-lived due to the death of his wife.
+Nelson married.
+He had two sons and three daughters.
+Nelson's first son, Charles Nelson Jr. was the result of his first marriage, which was short-lived due to the death of his wife.
 He married his second wife, Louisa Rohlfing on March 4, 1863, and except for a brief stint in Cincinnati, Ohio, the Nelsons resided in Nashville.
 His second marriage produced two sons and three daughters (William, Henry, Emma, Alice, and Louise), all of whom were college educated; the boys at Harvard University and the girls at Vassar College.
-He was survived by his wife Louisa and all six of his children, including Charles, Jr.